First map produced of universe 11 billion years ago

 "We're essentially measuring the shadows cast by gas along a series of lines, each billions of light-years long," said Will Percival, a cosmology professor the University of Portsmouth.

 "The tricky part is combining all those one-dimensional maps.
-The problem is like trying to recognize an object from a picture that's been painted on the quills of a porcupine," he said.
+The problem is like trying to recognise an object from a picture that's been painted on the quills of a porcupine," he said.

 (Editing by Michael Roddy)